HEPData/hepdata_lib/docs/setup.rst

 This setup naturally restricts you to use the latest stable version of the package in pypi.
 If you would like to use the code as it is the github repository, please follow the instructions in :ref:`sec-setup-developers`.

-Using Singularity
+Using Singularity/Apptainer
 +++++++++++++++++++++++++++++++

-On LXPLUS and many other local computing sites with CVMFS and Singularity available, you can use the library without having to install anything:
+On LXPLUS and many other local computing sites with CVMFS and Singularity/Apptainer available, you can use the library without having to install anything:

 ::

-    singularity run /cvmfs/unpacked.cern.ch/ghcr.io/hepdata/hepdata_lib:latest /bin/bash
+    apptainer run /cvmfs/unpacked.cern.ch/ghcr.io/hepdata/hepdata_lib:latest /bin/bash

 This opens a new shell with ``hepdata_lib``, ROOT, and Python 3 available.
-Your home directory and most other user directories on the machine on which you execute Singularity will also be accessible from within this shell.
+Your home directory and most other user directories on the machine on which you execute Singularity/Apptainer will also be accessible from within this shell.

 .. _sec-setup-developers: